 There are two routes you can take from Port Angeles.
 You can take route 101 west to the junction with route 112 a few miles west of town.
 Route 112 will take you to the twin towns of Clallam Bay and Sekiu.
 Alternatively, you can take 101 west past this junction to Sappho, where you can take 113 north to where it meets with 112 shortly before Clallam Bay.
 The former route is wilder, but offers some neat coastal views.
 The latter route is an easier drive, but takes about the same driving time.

-From Clallam Bay and Seiku, continue west past Sekiu and go down the hill.
-Near the bottom of the hill you will see signs for the Hoko-Ozette Road.
+Road.
 Take the left turn here and go for 21 miles.
-The road ends at the trailhead.
+The road ends at the

-Trailhead to Cape Alava
+the Cape Alava loop.

 This trail starts at near the ranger station and takes you to the edge of the world.
 The station itself is spartan, with minimal running water and signs advising you to carry your own trash back to civilization.
 The only facility here is The Last Resort, a general store.